stwe/DatatablesBundle/README.md

 ## Help wanted

 To all russian and polish speaking contributors.
-Please help me to update the translation file.
+Please help me to update the translation files.
 Thanks a lot!

 ## Recent Important Changes